Emergency Preparedness

 There are lots of ways to prepare:

-• Make sure the patient has an emergency travel pack ready with his or her medication list, insurance cards, identification, medial allergies, and emergency contact information.
-Include healthy snacks and water for both the patient and yourself.
+• Make sure the patient has an emergency pack ready with his or her detailed medication list, medical insurance cards, identification, medical allergies, Social Security number, and emergency contact information (Medicare card if applicable).
+Include water for both the patient and yourself.

 • Keep a list of important names and numbers handy.
-Include the patient’s healthcare providers (by role), home healthcare agencies, local caregivers, and the patient’s other family, friends, neighbors, or support people.
+Include the patient’s healthcare providers (by role), home healthcare agencies, local caregivers, and the patient’s other family, friends, neighbors, or support people and local clergy.

 • Keep an up-to-date medication record for the patient on hand in case you need to speak with his or her healthcare providers.

 • If you have a Healthcare Proxy, keep a copy with you.
-The Healthcare Proxy shows that you legal power to make medical decisions if the patient can’t.
+The Healthcare Proxy shows your legal power to make medical decisions if the patient can’t.

 • Set up a phone tree to keep people in the patient’s support network up-to-date.